manoj-2606/My-Projects/Project10/README.md

 1. Go back to the root of your `my-simple-java-app` repository (Files tab).
 2. Click **"..."
 (More options)** then **"New file"**.
 3. In the "Path" field, type: `azure-pipelines.yml`
-4. Paste the pipeline YAML content (provided in previous responses, or copy from the "Pipeline (`azure-pipelines.yml`) Explained" section above).
+4. Paste the pipeline YAML content (It's attached in this repo).
 5. Add a commit message (e.g., "Add Azure Pipelines YAML for Java CI") and click **"Commit"**.

 ### Step 5: Create and Run Azure DevOps Pipeline